Cloud Security Responsibility

 For proper cloud security management, it is crucial that roles are defined about who controls the various components of cloud infrastructure.
 At the end of the day, both the cloud service providers and the users need to keep the data safe on the cloud and hence it can be said that Cloud Security Responsibility is a coordinated team effort.

 Cloud technology is indeed a boon for enterprises if they tackle the Cloud Security Responsibility wisely.
-If both the cloud service providers and the corporate entities jointly share the cloud security responsibilities, then chances of data breaches are almost zero.
+If both the cloud service providers and the corporate entities jointly share the cloud security responsibilities, then the chances of data breaches are almost zero.